I remember a time when Americans seemed much tougher. No one spoke of being represented, talked about, or talked to.

 “What this brought up for me is that as you go out into the world, you’re going to be faced with a lot of difficult decisions, a lot of things that will make you uncomfortable, that are complicated and nuanced issues.
 And sometimes you might just want to keep it simple.
 ‘Can we focus on this part of the issue right now and just leave this out ― leave this group of people out?’
 And what I would like to remind you of today is that when we are leaving people out, we are not really doing the work to be inclusive.”

-Kindness is, of course, a virtue.
-That being said — and with all due respect to Laverne — to me, the above directive sounds a bit like a Kindergarten lesson.
-In my estimation, the national maturity is regressing.
-We’re becoming an incredibly coddled culture.
+Kindness is, of course, an important virtue.
+That being said — and with complete respect to Laverne — I believe we’re becoming a coddled culture.

-Whatever happened to rugged individualism?
-In times past, the related message to graduates would’ve been, “Pursue your dreams, no matter what stands in your way.
+Have we lost a sense of rugged individualism?
+In times past, a common message to graduates was, “Pursue your dreams, no matter what stands in your way.
 Have tenacity.”

 Laverne is certainly right about one thing: A trans man can indeed get pregnant, “for whatever reason.”
 Just see here:

-Graduation speeches sure have come a long way.
+These days, graduation speeches can be anything and everything.
 Monday’s NYU ceremony offered a condemnation of Israel and the President of the United States (here and here).
 And Saturday saw a male presenting as female remind the future that language and abortion are where it’s at.

 See 3 more pieces from me: